WICG/webmonetization/docs/explainer.md

 ### Declaritive vs Imperative API?

-The current proposal is for a hybrid declarative and imperative API whereby websites declare their ability to accept micropayments using a `<meta>` tag in the page header and then access the global `monetization` object on the DOM to track incoming payment events and react to these.
+The current proposal is for a hybrid declarative and imperative API.
+Websites declare their ability to accept WM payments using a `<meta>` tag in the page header.
+Imperatively, a developer can then access the global `monetization` object on the DOM to track incoming payments stream/events and react to these.

 ### Use updated Payment Request and Payment Handler APIs?